MetricHMSR:Metric Human Mesh and Scene Recovery from Monocular Images: Related Work

-The development of metric depth estimation has brought new opportunities and inspirations to human pose estimation.
-ZeoDepth~\cite{bhat2023zoedepth} introduces the metric bins module to ensure metric depth.
-Metric3D~\cite{yin2023metric3d} uses large-scale data and canonical camera transformation to train a zero-shot metric depth model.
-Zhao et al.~\cite{zhao2024metric} proposed MfH, in which they use HMR2.0~\cite{goel2023hmrv2} to estimate the shape of painted humans as a reference for metric depth estimation.
-However, HMR2.0 itself is not a human mesh recovery method in metric terms, resulting in limited accuracy.
-UniDepth~\cite{piccinelli2024unidepth} uses the angular map to describe camera parameters and introduces a pseudo-spherical representation of the output space to disentangle camera parameters and metric depth.
-SharpDepth~\cite{pham2024sharpdepth} combines UniDepth and a diffusion-based depth estimator to obtain detailed metric depth.
-DepthAnythingV2~\cite{yang2024dav2} fine-tunes with metric depth labels to obtain its metric depth models.

-These methods has provided new support for human mesh recovery.
-BLADE~\cite{wang2024blade} uses DepthAnythingV2 to estimate the pelvis depth of the person near the camera to solve the accurate focal length and full 3D translation.
-TRAM~\cite{wang2024tram} uses ZeoDepth to estimate the metric scale of humans.
-However, directly using the estimated depth as inputs may limit such human mesh recovery methods to the accuracy of the depth estimation.
+The development of monocular metric depth estimation~\cite{bhat2023zoedepth,yin2023metric3d, piccinelli2024unidepth,yang2024dav2} has brought new opportunities and inspirations to human mesh recovery.
+BLADE~\cite{wang2024blade} utilizes DepthAnythingV2~\cite{yang2024dav2} to estimate the depth of the pelvis near the camera, to accurately recover the focal length and 3D translation.
+TRAM~\cite{wang2024tram} uses ZeoDepth~\cite{bhat2023zoedepth} to estimate the metric scale of humans.
+Human3R~\cite{chen2025human3r}, built upon CUT3R~\cite{wang2025cut3r}, a 4D metric reconstruction method, achieves 4D human–scene reconstruction in the world frame.
+Methods relying on existing modules are inherently constrained by their performance.
+We empirically observe that recovering a metric human mesh does not require building upon or introducing additional specialized modules.